-- Trading tools: When I evaluate the research content, trading tools, and educational materials available from brokers, I expect them to be rich with features and easy to use.
+Trading tools: When I evaluate the research content, trading tools, and educational materials available from brokers, I expect them to be rich with features and easy to use.
 The more comprehensive each category is within the mobile app you choose, the better off you will be in maximizing trading opportunities.

-- Tradeable markets: Consider the total available markets and the number of instruments that are available for you to trade at a given broker.
+Tradeable markets: Consider the total available markets and the number of instruments that are available for you to trade at a given broker.
 For example, one broker may offer a small selection of currency pairs but a vast array of CFDs on other markets like stocks, commodities, futures, cryptocurrency, and other asset classes.
 Conversely, maybe you want to trade some exotic currencies and want a broker with a larger selection of forex pairs.

-- Demo accounts: Opening a free demo account allows you to learn the ins and outs of a trading app, like test-driving a car before you buy it.
+Demo accounts: Opening a free demo account allows you to learn the ins and outs of a trading app, like test-driving a car before you buy it.
 You get to use the virtual account across all supported devices, such as web, desktop, and mobile.
 If the platform meets your needs, then you can fund a live account.
 Some traders also use demo accounts to test various trading strategies before trying them out with real funds.

-Does forex have an app?
+Does forex have an official app?

 No, there is no official app or website because the foreign exchange (forex) market is decentralized — that is, there is no single location or site for the market.
 The forex market consists of central banks and financial institutions such as brokers, dealers, banks, and corporations.
 Read more on Wikipedia.